 Common Redpoll

-Identification: Male and female common repolls (Acanthis flammea) are light gray streaked with black.
+Identification: Male and female common redpolls (Acanthis flammea) are light gray streaked with black.
 They have a small red cap, as well as a black face and chin.
 Males can show pink wash on their breasts.
 It has a very small yellow bill, a plumb body, and a notched tail.

 Food: Attract common redpolls with hulled sunflower seeds, nyjer, and black oil sunflower seeds.